valberg/django-model-revisioning/docs/source/signals.rst

 Signals
 =======

-Django Model History emits the following signals when dealing with revisions:
+django-model-revisioning emits the following signals when dealing with revisions:

 pre_revision